hannay1/BeerGuard/README.md

 As a user, I want to  be able to set an ideal temperature for my beverage so I may feel safe in the knowledge that my drink is cooling properly & under supervision.

+**Acceptance Criteria:**
+* Must work when the beer is in a fridge, or ice bucket
+* Must allow for a reasonably accurate starting/stopping functionality to signify that a beer is being cooled/has been cooled to the user's linking

 ## User story: Temperature control
 As a user, I want to use the BeerGuard application so I can be notified when my beer is at an acceptable temperature.

+**Acceptance Criteria:**
+* Must work when the beer is in a fridge, or ice bucket
+* Must report the temperature of the ambient surroundings to a reasonable degree

 ## User story: Anti-theft
-As a user, I want to be notified if my beer is removed from the fridge/ice bucket before the cooling period is over, which would be indicative of someone trying to take my beer
+As a user, I want to be notified if my beer is removed from the fridge/ice bucket before the cooling period is over, which would be indicative of someone trying to take my beer.

 **Acceptance Criteria:**
 * Must work when the beer is in a fridge, or ice bucket
-* Must report the temperature of the ambient surroundings to a reasonable degree
 * Must report any significant fluctuations in accelerometer data from the sensor